cstarrett/cstarrett.github.io/_posts/2022-05-10-human-mirrors.md

 So the more we can gather together and reflect back to each other, the more clearly we will be able see the truth about ourselves.

-And from that clearer awareness comes clearer action.
+And from that clearer awareness comes better decisions and action.